TeresaKamiri/journal-anomaly-detector/README.md

 ## Project Overview

-This project uses an autoencoder-based deep learning model to detect anomalies in journal entries.
+This project uses an autoencoder-based deep learning model with explainability (SHAP) and benchmarking (Random Forest, KNN) to detect anomalies in journal entries.
 The model is trained on historical journal data, and the detected anomalies are flagged for further investigation.

 ### Main Features
 - **Anomaly Detection:** Detects irregular patterns or outliers in journal entries using an autoencoder.
 - **Explainability:** Uses explainability techniques to help auditors understand why certain entries are flagged as anomalies.
 - **Synthetic Data Generation:** Generates synthetic journal entries for testing and model validation.
+- **Optional: retrain model on uploaded data**
+- **SHAP-based interpretability (force + summary plots)**
+- **Benchmark:** comparison (Autoencoder vs. KNN vs. Random Forest), Supervised evaluation (if labels exist)
 - **Streamlit Dashboard:** A frontend for visualizing and interacting with anomaly detection results.

 ## Requirements